Groodian/HomeMission/README.md

 scalar DateTime

 # A series of tasks.
-# Is used to delete multiple tasks belonging to the same series.
+# Is used to manage multiple tasks belonging to the same series.
 type TaskSeries {
   # The id is automatically generated.
   id: ID!